Computational fluid dynamics research

 Computational fluid dynamics (CFD) research in the Atmospheric Dispersion Modelling group is focusing 1) in particular on the surface layer of the urban atmospheric boundary layers, and 2) more generally on the atmospheric boundary layer dynamics in local scale.

 Our CFD-based research utilizes very high-resolution large-eddy simulation (LES) which is employed and further developed for these research areas.
-The LES model called PALM developed at Leibniz Universität Hannover is run on the Cray XC-40 supercomputer of FMI.
+The LES model called PALM developed by PALM group at Leibniz Universität Hannover is run on the Atos supercomputer called puhti and owned by CSC, see https://research.csc.fi/-/puhti.
+We also participate the development of the PALM model.
+We have developeda multi-scale self-nesting system in PALM together with the PALM group at Leibniz Universität Hannover.